 I wanted to include an example when things get a bit trickier for students.
 This happens especially when time passes around the 12 hour mark.
 This is probably not the best strategy to use then, but it can still be done.
 Here’s an example story problem.

 Sarah’s family was driving across the country on a road trip.
 They reached Florida at 2:20 a.m., and immediately went to bed.
 They drove for 12 hours and 40 minutes.
 What time must they have started their drive?

 Because the start is unknown, it’s a subtraction problem.
 First, students identify that since they traveled after midnight, they have to convert into daytime.
 They add 12 hours to the start time.

-We also transferred the same steps to adding and subtracting lengths and then converting them.
+You can also use the same steps in the T Method to adding and subtracting lengths and using conversions.

 Again, each side is done independently of the other until the end when it’s analyzed to see if it needs to be regrouped.

-While this takes me back to my days in Geometry doing proofs over and over again, that little line in the middle really helps my kids not just carry and borrow between.
+While this takes me back to my days in Geometry doing proofs over and over again, that little line in the middle really helps my kids not just carry and borrow between the different measurements.

 If you’re looking for additional practice on these skills, check out the products below.

 Sign up for my mailing list to receive even more ideas and resources!
 Enter your information to sign up and get exclusive access to my freebie library!
 You'll also receive regular emails with freebies, strategies, and resources to use in your classroom!